- 1 INTRODUCTION:

 - People have less craze for a credit card.
 Only 28% of the respondents have a credit card.

 - Respondents mostly prefer the plastic money of SBI Bank, HDFC Bank, and ICICI Bank.

-- 34% using the cards for the last 3 years and the trend of plastic money has emerged from the last few years.
+- 34% using the cards for the last three years, and the trend of plastic money has emerged from the previous few years.

 - Most people use the cards for shopping and withdrawal of money- plastic money is mostly preferred at the time of shopping.

 - A debit card is more beneficial, according to 36% of respondents.

 - A debit card provides security to the cardholders.